JSv4/OpenContracts/README.md

 Finally, the tool's intuitive interface allows for easy navigation through documents, providing clear visual cues to identify the exact source of information extracted by the language model.
 This transparency ensures that users can verify the accuracy and context of the extracted data.

-## Documentation

-We use MkDocs for our documentation.
-Please visit [https://JSv4.github.io/OpenContracts/](https://JSv4.github.io/OpenContracts/) for our detailed documentation - including a quick start guide, a walk through, architectural overview and more.

 ## Why Does it Exist?